chrisfield/redux-formkit/packages/redux-formkit/README.md

 ### updateFieldsAction
-`updateFieldsAction(formName, values)` returns an action object ready to dispatch to Redux.
-Dispatching this will reinitialize the form updating all form fields with the values provided and setting them all as untouched.
+`updateFieldsAction(values)` returns an action object ready to dispatch to Redux.
+Dispatching this will reinitialize the form updating all fields with the values provided and setting them all as untouched.

 ### updateFieldAction
-`updateFieldAction(formName, fieldName, value)` returns an action object ready to dispatch to Redux.
+`updateFieldAction(fieldName, value)` returns an action object ready to dispatch to Redux.
 Dispatching this will update one field leaving the others unchanged.